Jennifer Morris, Founder and Chair

 Elizabeth spent 16 years with the Federal government before moving into the private sector where she held various positions, including the role of Chief Executive of the Housing Industry Association.

-Sonia Palmieri, Advisory Committee
+Sonia Palmieri, Advisor

 Sonia is an expert in gender and political participation, with an emphasis on parliaments.
 She has 15 years’ combined experience supporting parliaments as well as women’s access to, and participation in, political institutions.
 She is the author of seminal reports on women in parliament, including the IPU’s (2012) Gender-Sensitive Parliaments: A Global Review of Good Practice, and the OSCE ODIHR’s (2013) A Comparative Study of Structures for Women MPs in the OSCE Region.
 Having developed effective tools to promote gender equality in the work of parliaments, Sonia has facilitated parliamentary self-assessments in Uganda and Rwanda.
 She has strong UN experience, having worked with both the UNDP in Viet Nam and UN Women in New York.
-Her programming expertise is further demonstrated through the work she has done in developing, and securing funding for, a program of parliamentary support for Pacific women MPs worth AUS2.8 million over 5 years.